Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 When Do College Credits Expire?

-Some folks wonder: Do college credits expire after five years?
+Some folks wonder: Do college credits expire after 10 years?
 Technically, college credits don’t expire.
 When students earn credits for taking college courses, those credits will always appear on the official transcript from the school they attended.

-The good news is that older, “nontraditional learners”—undergraduate and graduate students in their mid-20s, 30s, 40s, and up—are not an unusual sight on college campuses these days.
+The good news is that older, “nontraditional learners” — undergraduate and graduate students in their mid-20s, 30s, 40s, and up — are not an unusual sight on college campuses these days.
 Schools that hope to attract students who are looking to complete a degree may be especially open-minded about transferring their credits.

 Those policies can vary.
 A college doesn’t have to accept transfer credits unless it has a formal agreement with the transferring institution or there’s a state policy that requires it.
 A credit’s transferability also may depend on the type of course, the school it’s coming from, or how old the credit is.
 These deciding factors are sometimes referred to as the three R’s: relevance, reputation, and recency.